grafana/k6registry/docs/registry.md

 Repository metadata provided by the extension's git repository manager.
 Repository metadata are not registered, they are queried at processing time using the repository manager API.

+#### Owner

+The `owner` property contains the owner of the extension's git repository.

+#### Name

+The `name` property contains the name of the extension's git repository.

+#### License

+The `license` property contains the SPDX ID of the extension's license.
+For more information about SPDX, visit https://spdx.org/licenses/

 #### URL

 The `url` property contains the URL of the repository.
 The `url` is provided by the repository manager and can be displayed in a browser.

 #### Homepage

-The `homepage` property contains the the project homepage URL.
+The `homepage` property contains the project homepage URL.
 If no homepage is set, the value is the same as the `url` property.

 #### Stars